 Step 4: Download the free guide book, which is included with your purchase.
 Use this book to help you easily plan your itinerary.

-Does the Paris Explorer Pass provide good value?
+Does the GO Paris Explorer Pass provide good value?

 By visiting three Paris attractions, you could save over €37 in entrance fees with the 3-attraction pass.